UCAT

 Be mindful that navigating through the TISC portal can be challenging as it offers a broad spectrum of course details, therefore:

-- The last step will ask you to print scanners, soft copies of your qualifications, identity proof, and other essential documents.
+5. The last step will ask you to upload scanned copies or provide soft copies of your qualifications, proof of identity and any other required documents depending on your application type.

 TISC and the Medical Interview

-As previously mentioned, Curtin University ranks students for a medical interview based on a 40:60 ratio of ATAR and acquired UCAT scores.
-In order to gain interview offers from TISC, a score in the top decile in the UCAT is highly recommended to have better odds of getting into medicine than your cohorts.
+As previously mentioned, Curtin University ranks students for a medical interview based on a 35:35:30 ratio of ATAR, Casper test and the UCAT.
+In order to gain interview offers from TISC, a score in the top decile in the UCAT is considered to be a competitive score for entrance.

 TISC Medical School Offers

-Based on the medical school’s assessment of your ATAR, UCAT score, and Interview performance, TISC releases first and second round offers to the future medical students.
+Based on the medical school’s assessment of your ATAR, Casper test performance, UCAT score, and Interview performance, TISC releases first and second round offers to the future medical students.
 In some cases, Curtin University may directly release offers to students.

 NOTE: Submitting personal statements, character certificates, testimonials, reference letters or awards to boost your chances of admission is strictly NOT allowed under TISC guidelines.